cyclr/docs/pages/v2/04-embedding/04-launch/04-deploy-launch.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

 ## Overview

-When integrating with LAUNCH you can decide whether all users access it using the same built-in Account-level "API User" (**Account LAUNCH** - this is the typical approach), or create separate users for each in the Cyclr Account (**User LAUNCH**).
+When you provide your integrations with LAUNCH, there are two ways you can give access to your users:

+* An **Account LAUNCH** has a built-in API account that all users use to access the Marketplace.
+* A **User LAUNCH** needs you to create separate user profiles for each user in your Cyclr account.

-To enable your users to add an integration, present a "Connect" button or link within your application's interface.
+To allow your users to access LAUNCH, you need to provide your users with a link or button within your application that directs your user to the [LAUNCH URL](#deploy-launch-request).

 </section>
 <section class="card">

-## Account LAUNCH
+## Deploy LAUNCH request

-When a user clicks the **Connect** button, your application server should make a Request towards the Cyclr REST API's `/v1.0/accounts/CYCLR_ACCOUNT_API_ID/launch` endpoint to obtain a **LAUNCH URL**.
-The user can then be directed to this URL in their web browser.
+You need to set up the link that you provide so that your application makes a request to the Cyclr REST API [`/v1.0/accounts/CYCLR_ACCOUNT_API_ID/launch`](https://api.cyclr.uk/docs/index#!/Accounts/Accounts_Launch_POST) endpoint in order to obtain a LAUNCH URL.
+This directs your user to that URL when they select the link to your integrations.

+When you obtain a [Cyclr API Access Token](https://docs.cyclr.com/cyclr-api-authentication) for this call, don't use an Account Restricted Token.

-### Request
+### Example request

+Replace `{yourCyclrInstance}` with your [API Domain](https://docs.cyclr.com/testing-cyclr-api) according to the location of your Cyclr console, or your own domain if your Cyclr instance is self-hosted.

 ```
 curl -X POST
 -H "Authorization: Bearer ACCESS_TOKEN"